 In many industrial and logistics applications, such as those shown in Fig. 1, a robot is tasked to rearrange multiple, similar objects placed on a tabletop into a desired arrangement.
 In these setups, the robot needs to approach the objects from above and perform a pick-and-place action at desired target poses.
 Such operations are frequently part of product packaging and inspection processes.
-Efficiency plays a critical role in these domains, as the speed of task completion has a direct impact on financial viability; even a marginal improvement in productivity could provide significant competitive advantage in practice.
+Efficiency plays a critical role in these domains, as the speed of task completion has a direct impact on financial viability.
 Beyond industrial robotics, a home assistant robot may need to deal with such problems as part of a room cleaning task.
-The reception of such a robot by people will be more positive if its solutions are efficient and the robot does not waste time performing redundant actions.
+The reception of such a robot by people will be more positive if its solutions are efficient and does not waste time performing redundant actions.
 Many subtasks affect the efficiency of the overall solution in all of these applications, ranging from perception to the robot's speed in grasping and transferring objects.
-But overall efficiency also critically depends on the underlying combinatorial aspects of the problem, which relate to the number of pick-and-place actions that the robot performs, the placement of the objects, as well as the sequence of objects transferred.
+But overall efficiency critically depends on the underlying combinatorial aspects of the problem, which relate to the number of pickand-place actions that the robot performs, the placement of the objects, as well as the sequence of objects transferred.